How To Stop Watching Porn

 • Tired: Do I need sleep?

-By identifying the real need, you can address it directly (e.g., calling a friend or taking a nap) instead of numbing it with porn.
+By identifying the real need, you can handle it head-on (e.g., calling a friend or taking a nap) instead of numbing your feelings by watching porn.

 • High-Intensity Exercise: Lifting weights or sprinting releases endorphins that can kill urges.